Arthurlie Football Club

 In the Junior Super League era, the club were the first ever winners of the second tier West of Scotland Super League First Division in 2003 and enjoyed an unbroken 15 seasons in the West of Scotland Super League Premier Division until relegation to the newly configured SJFA West Region Championship in 2018.

 The club had further trophy success in the 2015 West of Scotland Cup final, defeating Kilwinning Rangers 4–2 at Newlandsfield Park, with goals from Gary Smith (3), and Ryan McGregor.
 It was Arthurlie’s sixth victory in the West of Scotland Cup, a feat equalled by Pollok in 2017 and only Auchinleck Talbot (12) and Irvine Meadow (9), have won the tournament more often.

 In 2020, Arthurlie left the Scottish Junior FA’s West Region league and joined the newly formed West of Scotland Football League.
-With the COVID pandemic causing the opening season to be cancelled, the club spent 21-22 playing in Conference A, recently sealing the League Championship and gaining promotion to the WoSFL Premier League.
+With the COVID pandemic causing the opening season to be cancelled, the club spent 21-22 playing in Conference A, winning the League Championship and gaining promotion to the WoSFL Premier League for season 22-23.

 ‘Mon the ‘Lie

 © Copyright Arthurlie Football Club 2022